kubeflow/katib/sdk/python/v1beta1/README.md

 The Katib Python SDK is released as part of Katib's patch releases.
 For each patch release, a new version of the SDK is uploaded to PyPi.
 The SDK version corresponds directly to the Katib version.

+Our SDK is located in [`kubeflow-katib` PyPi package](https://pypi.org/project/kubeflow-katib/).
-You can find the Katib Python SDK in the [`kubeflow-katib` package on PyPi](https://pypi.org/project/kubeflow-katib/).
+Katib Python SDK is published as part of the Katib patch releases.

-For detailed information on the release process, please refer to the [release script](https://github.com/shivas1516/katib/blob/master/scripts/v1beta1/release.sh) in the Katib repository.
+You can check the release process [here](https://github.com/kubeflow/katib/blob/master/scripts/v1beta1/release.sh).
+For each Katib patch release, we upload a new SDK version to the PyPi.
+The SDK version is equal to the Katib version.

 ## Getting Started

-Please follow the [examples](https://github.com/shivas1516/katib/tree/master/sdk) to learn more about Katib SDK.
+Please follow the [examples](https://github.com/kubeflow/katib/tree/master/examples/v1beta1/sdk) to learn more about Katib SDK.

 ## Authorization Details

 All endpoints do not require authorization.

+## Author

+prem0912